6point6/memgram/Readme.md

 ### Installing Binary

-1. Follow instructions for installing rust: https://www.rust-lang.org/tools/install
+1. Follow instructions for installing Rust: https://www.rust-lang.org/tools/install
 2. `git clone https://github.com/6point6/memgram.git`
 3. `cd memgram`
 4. `cargo install --path .`

+As long as `~/.cargo/bin/` is in your PATH, you should now be able to run memgram from the commandline.

 ## Usage Examples

-* Display formatted data at starting at offset 0 into mbr.bin based on the mbr.toml grammar:
+* Display formatted data starting at offset 0 into mbr.bin based on the mbr.toml grammar:
   * `memgram -g grammar/mbr.toml -b examples/mbr.bin`
-* Display description table and formatted data:
+* Display description table and formatted data at offset 0 into mbr.bin based on the mbr.toml grammar:
   * `memgram -g grammar/mbr.toml -b examples/mbr.bin -d`
 * Convert C struct `COFFHeader.h` to grammar file `coff_header.toml` :
   * `memgram -c examples/COFFHeader.h -o grammar/coff_header.toml`
-* Use C struct COFFHeader to format data in .exe starting at offset 244 and reverse both table and hex view endianess:
+* Use C struct COFFHeader to format data in `Firefox Setup 74.0.exe` starting at offset 244 and reverse both table and hex view endianess:
   * `memgram -c examples/COFFHeader.h -b ~/Downloads/Firefox\ Setup\ 74.0.exe -s 244 -E -e`

 The `-s`(structure start offset) `-E`(reverse endian for hex view) `-e` (reverse endian for table view) are optional and can be used when displaying formatted data